CarbonLDP/carbonldp-js-sdk/doc/README.md

 addMember( documentURI:string,  memberURI:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<Carbon.HTTP.Response>
 ```

-Add the specified resource URI as a member of the document container specified.
+Add a member relation to the resource URI in the document container specified.

 *Parameters*

-- documentURI: URI of the document container where to add the member.
+- documentURI: URI of the document container from where the member will be added.
 - memberURI: URI of the resource to add as a member.
 - requestOptions